Tax Forms Center

 The "kiddie tax" was designed by Congress to put the brakes on high-income households funneling unearned income through the kids to reduce their overall taxes.

-In 2009, the kiddie tax may come under increasing scrutiny.
-The Obama administration has already sent signals that it is wanting to raise the income tax on all amounts earned by children (not just those amounts over $1800).
+In 2012, the kiddie tax may come under increasing scrutiny.
+Congress has already sent signals that it is wanting to raise the income tax on all amounts earned by children (not just those amounts over $1900).

 The kiddie tax only applies to unearned income, not income earned by the child through part-time or full-time employment.
 Unearned income can include stock and mutual fund dividends, interest payments, etc.